Boaters

 Phragmites Eurasian water milfoil Zebra mussel

 The best way to prevent the spread of exotic invasives species is power washing of boats before launch.
 In fact, cretain invasives can attach themselves to boat hulls and remain there while moving from one water body to another.
 Five free washing stations are located on the Canadian side of the lake.
+In fact, each of the municipalities bordering Lake Memphremagog has adopted a nuisance bylaw (In French only) requiring all boats to be washed.

 The impact of boat speed